azan3050/SocialMediaApp/README.md

 # Prerequisites

--Flutter SDK installed
+- Flutter SDK installed
--A code editor (such as Visual Studio Code)
+- A code editor (such as Visual Studio Code)

 # Installation